-- A warm coat or dryrobe to keep you toasty when you get off the water.
-Dryrobe’s are a popular choice for paddlers because they’re so spacious and they can just be chucked on at the side of the river.
-British Canoeing members also receive exclusive benefits from dryrobe too as they are an official partner.
+- A warm coat or Aqua Parka (waterproof changing robe) to keep you toasty when you get off the water.
+Gill’s Aqua Parka are a popular choice for paddlers because they’re so spacious and they can just be chucked on at the side of the river.
+British Canoeing members receive 15% off all Gill’s range of clothing and accessories, including their Aqua Parka.

 After some more general tips and advice around paddling in winter?
 Take a look at our article here which looks at everything you’ll need to plan a paddle trip in the colder months of the year.